g-savitha/portfolio/content/posts/build-your-own-site.md

 ---

 <!--  Start Typing... -->

-Wait, what?
 Yes you read it right, you can build and host your website in 10 min :sunglasses:.

 But how?